-Most European countries saw their ranking on the Human Development Index (HDI) stagnate or decrease in the period 2005-2011 (242).
+447. Most European countries saw their ranking on the Human Development Index (HDI) stagnate or decrease in the period 2005-2011 (238).
 Lower levels of human development are associated with lower levels of environmental performance and a greater burden of environmental disease.

-In the WHO European Region, environment-associated diseases cause one in five deaths.
-The environmental burden of ill health varies significantly across the Region, however, ranging from 14% to 54% (243).
+448. In the WHO European Region, environment-associated diseases cause one in five deaths.
+The environmental burden of ill health varies significantly across the Region, however, ranging from 14% to 54% (239).
 Examples include the following.

-- Exposure to particulate matter reduces the life expectancy of every person by an average of almost 1 year, mostly because of an increased risk of cardiovascular and respiratory diseases and lung cancer (244). - Indoor air pollution from biological agents in indoor air related to damp and mould increases the risk of respiratory disease by 50% (245). - Environmental noise causes the loss of 2 million to 3 million DALYs through increases in ischaemic heart diseases, cognitive impairment of children, sleep disturbance, tinnitus and annoyance (246). - Poorly designed and badly integrated transport systems lead directly to increased road traffic injuries and deaths, and indirectly to lower levels of active travel and greater social isolation. - Cases of important waterborne diseases, such as cryptosporidiosis, campylobacteriosis, giardiasis and legionellosis, tripled between 2000 and 2010.
-Helminths affect an estimated 1 million preschool children and more than 3 million school-aged children in the European Region, reflecting the need for the provision of basic hygiene, water supply and sanitation in dwellings and other child-intensive environments (247). - Although classic water-related diseases with high epidemic potential, such as cholera, typhoid, shigellosis and enterohaemorrhagic Escherichia coli, are in decline in the European Region, 4 million people in urban areas and 14.8 million in rural areas still use unimproved water sources, and 34.6 million have unimproved sanitation.
-About 10% of the rural population depends on small-scale systems for water supply such as private wells, and these are often weakly regulated and vulnerable to contamination (248). - Within countries, people with low income can be exposed to environmental risks five times more often than their higher-income peers (249).
+- Exposure to particulate matter reduces the life expectancy of every person by an average of almost 1 year, mostly because of an increased risk of cardiovascular and respiratory diseases and lung cancer (240). - Indoor air pollution from biological agents in indoor air related to damp and mould increases the risk of respiratory disease by 50% (241). - Environmental noise causes the loss of 2 million to 3 million DALYs through increases in ischaemic heart diseases, cognitive impairment of children, sleep disturbance, tinnitus and annoyance (242). - Poorly designed and badly integrated transport systems lead directly to increased road traffic injuries and deaths, and indirectly to lower levels of active travel and greater social isolation.